 LED INDICATORS: This smoke alarm is equipped with red and green LED indicators.
-The red LED is located under the test button and has several modes of operation.
-The green LED is located under the "Hush" button and indicates the presence of AC power.
+The green LED (when illuminated) indicates the presence of AC power.
+The red LED (located under the Test / Hush button) has four modes of operation:

-Standby Condition: The red LED will flash every approximately every 45 seconds to indicate that the smoke alarm is operating properly.
-The green LED will be steady on, indicating the presence of AC power.
+Standby Condition: The red LED will flash every 40 seconds to indicate that the smoke alarm is operating properly.

-Alarm Condition: When the alarm senses products of combustion and goes into alarm, the red LED will flash rapidly (once every second).
-The rapid flashing LED and temporal alarm will continue until the air is cleared.
+Alarm Condition: When the alarm senses products of combustion and goes into alarm, the red LED will flash one flash per second.
+The flashing LED and pulsating alarm will continue until the air is cleared.